SEMIAGUESMI/historical_Tx_Alchemy/README.md

 # historical_Tx_Alchemy
-this an API written in javascript , use Alchemy API the retrieve data from blockchain keywords: ethers, express, Alchemy
+This is an API written in javascript , uses Alchemy API to retrieve data from the blockchain.
+keywords: ethers, express, Alchemy